email: info(at)go-eu.com

 - Sellers of digital products

-- local service companies (craftsmen, car repair shops, hairdressers, etc.)
+- Local service businesses (craftsmen, car repair shops, hairdressers, and more)

-With a population of over 20 million people, 37 million acres of farmland, breathtaking landscapes, an expanding economy, a well-educated workforce with more than 50,000 specialists in information technology, with access to the Black Sea and Asia, Romania offers significant opportunities for foreign companies.
+With a population of over 20 million people, approximately 37 million hectares of agricultural land, breathtaking landscapes, a growing economy, well-educated labor force with more than 50,000 specialists in information technology, as well as access to the Black Sea and Asia, Romania offers significant opportunities for foreign entrepreneurs.

 After joining the European Union in January 2007, Romania underwent a series of governmental reforms to meet the conditions of EU membership.
 Today, these membership requirements—including EU directives —remain one of the key driving forces behind Romania’s reform program, focusing on modernization and infrastructure investment.
 More importantly, these directives are supported by EU funding, including structural adjustment funds and various programs that help new member states align their economies with the rest of the EU.